JoshData/jot/README.rst

 As you might be able to see, the JOT model is a superset of the model you need for basic plain text concurrent editing.
-That is, it encapsulates the entire text editing model within the string SLICE operation, plus it gives you four more operations to work with structured data.
+That is, it encapsulates the entire text editing model within the string SPLICE operation, plus it gives you four more operations to work with structured data.

 Operations